Tsk1001/doc/targets.md

 ![](images/target-2.jpg)

-2) In this case, if person using the iPhone and with the languages og this group : AV, ZH, IT  make the conversion, it will be counted in the second targeting.
+2) In this case, if person using the iPhone  with the languages of this group : AV, ZH, IT  make the conversion, it will be counted in the second targeting.

 ![](images/targets-3.jpg)